 Does coconut oil clog your drains?

-This is a common question asked often on my blog, especially on my coconut oil body scrub and antioxidant coffee scrub recipes.
+This is a common question asked often on my blog, especially on my coconut oil coffee body scrub and whipped body butter recipes.

 Nobody wants to ruin their plumbing by using coconut oil in the bathroom.
 I get it!

 First, I want to say that in all my years of using coconut oil I haven’t had an issue with drains clogging.
 Here’s the thing though, I always take very hot baths and showers which is one reason why I’m not too worried about my drains.
 You see, coconut oil melts at approximately 76 degrees.
 So unless you’re taking a cold shower or bath you most likely won’t have any issues with it clumping up and clogging your drains.

 It does happen for some though.
 If your pipes are cold and there’s coconut oil in them it will harden until hot water runs through and melts it.

 Tips to keep coconut oil from clogging your drains: